 Here are a few common ones:

-In this type of deal, the buyer takes over the seller’s existing loan balance from the seller and continues making the payments as agreed upon. - Wraparound Subject-To Deal:
+Traditional Subject-To Deal: In this type of deal, the buyer takes over the seller’s existing loan balance from the seller and continues making the payments as agreed upon.

 Each type of subject-to deal has its unique features and considerations.
 Understand the terms and work with professionals, such as real estate agents or attorneys, for a successful transaction.